danacr/Kubernetes-The-Fun-Way/docs/05-database-setup.md

-# MariaDB
+# Database Setup

 ## We have a dynamically provisioned, replicated storage pool using USB flash drives, let's start taking advantage of it

 I found this to be the best way of installing a mysql compatible database on arm64 https://github.com/Yolean/kubernetes-mysql-cluster.

-> Note, everything bitnami requires to use their images which are very difficult to build for arm, so we had to exclude that option
+> Note, everything bitnami requires to use their images which are very difficult to build for arm64 (Maybe someday I will recompile everything, but for now it seemed overkill)

 ```
 kubectl apply -f mariadb/